Recycling augmented Lagrangian preconditioner in an incompressible fluid solver: Numerical simulations

 We repeat the simulation of the KH problem on the sphere but now for several values the viscosity parameter and the finest discretization level.
 All parameters of the algebraic solver are the same as above.
 The averaged statistics of the solver for this set of experiments are summarized in Table~\ref{tab:nu}.
 It appears that the solver is remarkably robust with respect to the viscosity parameter.
 For higher Reynolds numbers we see only a slight increase of the percentage of time steps, where the preconditioner is updated by the new LU factors.
 Figure~\ref{fig:nu} illustrates the balance between computationally expensive but rare steps with updated preconditioner and the majority of calculations with the recycled AL preconditioner.

 We now consider the surface KH flow on torus.
 For the given values of outer and inner radius the surface area of torus is approximately 1.57 times the surface of the unit sphere.
 This explains, why we get larger systems in terms of the number of degrees of freedom for the same levels of refinement in this example.
 This makes the problem naturally suitable for testing the recycling strategy with modified AL preconditioner.
 In general, the modified AL preconditioner is less robust with respect to $\nu$ and $h$, so its efficient use needs some tuning.
 Following recommendations in~\cite{benzi2011modified} we find optimal value for $\gamma$ on a coarse level and then apply $1/\sqrt{2}$-rule to scale it for finer mesh levels.
 This leads us to $\gamma_3 = 0.04$ for the third refinement level and $\gamma_i =2^{\frac{3-i}{2}}\gamma_3 $, $i=4,5,6$, for refinement levels from 4 to 6.
 These are the refinement levels we use to report the solver statistics in Table~\ref{tab:h:tor}.
 In this experiment, we take the velocity field and pressure from the previous time step as the initial guess in FGMRES and relax the stopping criterium to the relative drop of residual by $10^6$, $\|\vect r_i\|_2 < 10^{-6} \|\vect b\|_2$.
 The number of iterations increased compared to the full AL preconditioner, since only the block upper-triangle part of the matrix~$\bA$ is used to define $\widehat{\bA}$.
 We also see a slight increase of the iteration number for $h$ getting smaller, which is also the observation in~\cite{benzi2011modified}.
 The overall computation time is dominated by the matrix assembly because of the non-optimal numerical quadrature, as discussed above.
 If we take the time of assembly off the table, then the recycling strategy turns out to be very effective also with the modified AL preconditioner.
 The average time of factorization per one solve is negligible and each factorization is more efficient in terms of time and memory requirements since it is done for each individual velocity block.
+Figure~\ref{fig:h:tor} illustrates the balance between computationally expensive but rare steps with updated preconditioner and the majority of calculations with the recycled modified AL preconditioner.